www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/02a - Deploy and Manage Virtual Machines (az-100-03).md

    az group list --query "[?starts_with(name,'az1000')].name" --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
    ```

-   > **Note**: The command command executes asynchronously (as determined by the --nowait parameter), so it might take a few minutes before the resource groups are removed.
+    > **Note**: The command command executes asynchronously (as determined by the --nowait parameter), so it might take a few minutes before all of the resource groups are removed.

     > **Note**: You might have to rerun the command if the resources are not deleted after the first run.

 1. Close the **Cloud Shell** prompt at the bottom of the portal.